 Is eToro safe?

-As with any type of investment, it’s your money that’s at risk when you use eToro, and there’s no guarantee of profits.
+However, as with any type of investment, it’s your money that’s at risk when you use eToro and there’s no guarantee of profits.

 eToro customer reviews